2sh/seven-segment-script/README.md

 This project needs contributors who are native speakers or highly familiar with the languages being worked on as it's important to have a strong sense of how words in these languages are meant to look.
-This helps determine whether they remain visually recognizable and aesthetically pleasing on a seven-segment display.
+This helps determine whether they remain visually recognizable and aesthetically pleasing on seven-segment displays.

 Many diacritics map to the same seven-segment characters, so adjustments may be necessary for each language to better differentiate them.